cryspen/hax/docs/blog/posts/rust-gcd-1.md

 ```

 Add the following lines to `lakefile.toml` to
-add the Aeneas Lean library as a dependency:
+add the Aeneas Lean library as a dependency, adjusting the path as needed:
 ```toml
 [[require]]
 name = "aeneas"